modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

 }
 ```

-Combining the four optimizations together:
+Finally, when combining the four optimizations together:

-- making sure that the `values` array is a contiguous slice.
+1. Making sure that the `values` array is a contiguous slice.
-- prefetching values so they are in cache.
+2. Prefetching values so they are in cache.
-- Removing bounds checks because we know the indexes are always in bounds.
+3. Removing bounds checks because we know the indexes are always in bounds.
-- Parallelizing over the indexes because we know they never overlap
+4. Parallelizing over the indexes because we know they never overlap.

-This is the code we get:
+this is the code we get:

 ```rust
 struct ValuesPtr(*mut [f32]);